brendenwest/it122/2_functions/notes.rst

 	    console.log(tmp); // prints 123
 	}

-This can sometimes cause problems, so ES6 introduced **let** and **const** which create variables that are block-scoped – they only exist within the innermost block that surrounds them:
+This can sometimes cause problems, so in ES6 **let** and **const** are block-scoped – they only exist within the innermost block that surrounds them:
 ::

 	const func = () => {